keleko34/KB/README.md

 > This package has been deprecated as a newer more enhanced version has been created.
 You can find the new version at: [GITHUB](https://github.com/keleko34/pikantny) or [NPM](https://www.npmjs.com/package/pikantny)
 This newer version comes with many enhancements such as:
-Faster listeners
+Faster listeners,
-Direct element `addEventListener` use for listeners IME (Multi lingual keyboard support/East Asian keyboards) More simple api interface
+Direct element `addEventListener` use for listeners, IME (Multi lingual keyboard support/East Asian keyboards), More simple api interface,
-Automatic loading of script, no more constructor
+Automatic loading of script, no more constructor,
-3rd party library support (JQuery, D3, etc)
+3rd party library support (JQuery, D3, etc),
 Unit tests

 # KB